sendoso/rubocop-sendoso/STYLEGUIDE.md

     ```Ruby
     # bad
-    raise SomeException.new('message')
+    raise SomeException.new("message")
-    # Note that there is no way to do `raise SomeException.new('message'), backtrace`.
+    # Note that there is no way to do `raise SomeException.new("message"), backtrace`.

     # good
-    raise SomeException, 'message'
+    raise SomeException, "message"
-    # Consistent with `raise SomeException, 'message', backtrace`.
+    # Consistent with `raise SomeException, "message", backtrace`.
     ```